Overview: Selling services to the EU, Switzerland, Norway, Iceland and Liechtenstein from 1 January 2021

 - contact the government of the EEA country where you own, manage or direct a company for more information

-You may need to restructure the ownership and management of your audit firm if it is based in the European Economic Area.
+You may need to restructure the ownership and management of your audit firm if it is based in the EU, Switzerland, Norway, Iceland and Liechtenstein.

-From 1 January 2021, ‘qualified persons’ will not include UK-qualified auditors or UK-registered firms.
-The definition will continue to include EEA-qualified auditors and EEA-registered audit firms.
+‘Qualified persons’ do not include UK-qualified auditors or UK-registered firms.
+They must be EEA-qualified auditors and audit firms registered in the EEA.

 Business travel and entry requirements